Witiko/doctoral-thesis/defense.md

 > adapt IBC to benefit from access to those document scores?
 Would you expect
 > improved results?

+* * *

+> \[...]
+When the two unweighted techniques were applied to the 8 systems that
+> participating teams in ARQMath 2021 had designated as their first priority
+> for evaluation (which included the best of the 37 systems), the unsupervised
+> RRF technique (0.556) achieved a higher nDCG’ than the unsupervised IBC
+> technique (0.514), and was notably above the best individual system (0.434);
+> results for that 8-system combination were not reported for the supervised
+> RBC or WIBC techniques.

 ## Interpretable Representation Questions {#interpretable-representation-questions}

+The next set of questions concerns the interpretable representations, which I study in Section 6 of my thesis.

+The first question notes that I have used the definition of *interpretability* from the 2018 book by Hall and Gill and asks what an *interpretable representation* means within this framework.

+In their book, Hall and Gill define interpretable as ,,the ability to explain or to present in understandable terms to a human\`\`.
+Under this definition, interpretable representations enable qualitative analysis that can be used to explain what they represent in understandable terms to a human.

+One example of an interpretable representation would be the soft vector space model, which allows us to explain which exact keywords but also which pairs of related words and symbols contributed to the final score of a result.
+In our demo application, we have used this information to produce rich snippets, but other kinds of explanations could be produced.
+This shows that interpretable representations can be used to produce interpretable search results.

+To quantify how interpretable the results are and how this contributes to user satisfaction, we would need to perform user studies.
+This was outside the scope of my thesis, where I focused on the qualitative, not qualitative, evaluation of the interpretable representations. ↷

+The second question gives an example of the ambiguity of the term *interpretable representation* by asking whether and how are simple representations such as the surface forms such as a word or a math formula less interpretable than the vectors used in sparse retrieval or even token embeddings, and in which sense are token embeddings interpretable.

+The surface forms such as a word or a math formula seems interpretable, since any part of it can be explained to a human.
+By contrast, we may not be able to recover the surface form from token embeddings, but, as I show in Section 6.1, we can use them to determine the grammatical and other properties of the tokens, which may not be obvious from the surface forms.

+In my thesis, I did not attempt to quantify the interpretability, but let us assume that the surface forms are more interpretable than token embeddings.
+Should I also have studied them?
+As I state in my research questions, I am interested in interpretable representations that can improve the speed and the accuracy of search engines.
+From this perspective, I don't think the surface forms would be too relevant to the topic of my thesis.

+However, the point that my definition of *interpretability* is vague is well-taken and Hall and Gill themselves agree they use it as an umbrella term.
+I agree that this makes it less useful for scientific enquiry that other more restrictive and technical definitions that are used in recent machine learning literature.

 * * *